MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

     - Only "trusted" ("system" apps) ones at startup: "system" applications may be prioritized for automatic startup to ensure core system functionality,
     - Custom policy: customers can implement custom policies for application startup based on their specific requirements.

-  - **Fail Safes**: The kernel must implement fail-safe mechanisms when applications fail to prevent system crashes or instability.
+  - **Fail-safe**: The kernel must implement fail-safe mechanisms when applications fail, to prevent system crashes or instability.
     These mechanisms might include automatic restarts, error logging, or graceful degradation of system functionality.

+    An example is provided in `Kernel-GREEN KernelUncaughtExceptionHandler <https://github.com/MicroEJ/Kernel-GREEN/blob/2.2.0/src/main/java/com/microej/kernel/green/KernelUncaughtExceptionHandler.java>`_ where the failing application are stopped and uninstalled.

 - **Application Metadata**: Application metadata is crucial for system management and user interaction (description, icons, version, ...).

-    -   **Metadata Always Accessible**: Some metadata should be available regardless of application state:
+    - **Metadata always accessible**: Some metadata should be available regardless of application state.

-        -   On server associated with application ``.fo``: Metadata can be stored on remote servers for centralized management
+      They can be stored on remote servers for centralized management, or stored locally when network connectivity is lost.
-        -   On file system associated with application ``.fo``: Local storage options provide accessibility even when network connectivity is lost
-        -   In Flash for resident Apps: Permanent storage ensures metadata persistence for applications that are always resident in memory
-        -   Stored on file system "globally" or other custom policy: System-wide storage mechanisms allow for centralized metadata management

-    -   **Metadata Accessible When application is Started Only**: Other metadata may only be available during application execution:
+    - **Metadata accessible ahen the application is installed or started**: Other metadata may only be available when the application is installed or started:

-        -   Get property: Applications can retrieve runtime properties when they are active,
+        -   Get property: Applications can retrieve runtime properties when they are started,
-        -   Get resource as stream: Resources can be accessed through streaming interfaces during execution.
+        -   Get resource as stream: Resources can be accessed using ``Feature.getResourceAsStream("resource_path")`` once the application is installed.

-- **App with UI or No UI (Agent)**: The kernel handles different types of applications based on their interface requirements:
+- **Application with UI or No UI**: The kernel handles different types of applications based on their interface requirements:

     - **Home Screen Management**: for applications with user interfaces, the kernel manages a home screen or dashboard that allows users to navigate between different applications.
     - **Screen Sharing**: multiple applications may share screen space simultaneously, requiring the kernel to manage display priorities and allocation.
+      See :ref:`multiapps.enabled.libraries.microui.display.ownership` for more information.
-    - **Kernel-Reserved Screen Area**: some screen portions are reserved for kernel functions to ensure critical system information remains visible.
+    - **Kernel-Reserved Screen Area**: some screen portions can be reserved for kernel functions to ensure critical system information remains visible.

 Communication Between Apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^